l12f3r/postgresql-rds-dbeaver/README.md

 ### 3. Create the database instance and parameter group

 To configure the RDS instance on a database-level, a parameter group is required.
-To create the parameter group, a specific resource must be used:
+To create it, a specific `aws_db_parameter_group` resource must be used:

 ```terraform
 #main.tf